 Lewa is home to over 125 black and white rhino, herds of elephant and a vast assortment of plains game including oryx, eland, zebra, giraffe, buffalo and more.
 Lion, leopard and cheetah also can be seen.
 There were 8 rhino born in Lewa in 2011 which you will enjoy viewing.

 The course is patrolled by a spotter plane and helicopter as well as a large and experienced team of armed rangers to avoid any confrontations with the four-legged residents.
 There are manned aid stations every 5K and water stations every 2-1/2K.
 The local Masai and Samburu communities will not only run alongside visitors but will also entertain participants during race day.

 This trip is very limited due to the accessibility of the area and the limited accommodations.
-Some fund raising on behalf of Tusk, long-term conservation partner to the Lewa Wildlife Conservancy, is requested.
-Runners are asked to raise pledges to be distributed among various core projects in Kenya, including Lewa itself.
-The entry fee to the Safaricom Marathon is a $1,500 charitable donation.
+A minimum fund raising amount of $1,500.00 per person is required per entry for TUSK, a long-term conservation partner to the Lewa Wildlife Conservancy.